ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 2. Try turning up different settings.
 The **Intensity**, **Bokeh Size**, and **Threshold** can all be *overdriven* to create the look you are going for.

-3. The **Shape** property can be the most fun to change for the theming of your game.
+3. The **Shape** property can be the most fun to change for theming of your game.
 In particular, hearts are fun:

     ![Post Process Effects](../img/VFXtutorial/ppe_LensFlare2.png "The default of AO is subtle but clear."){: .center loading="lazy" }